 Dean Israelite directs Dacre Montgomery, Naomi Scott, and Bryan Cranston in a reboot of the 90s action television show.
 Will it have audiences Go Go Go-ing to the nearest cinema?

-Bill Condon directs Emma Watson, Dan Stevens, and Luke Evans in Disney's latest live-action adaptation of a classic property.
-Is its critical success certain as the sun, or will it learn it was wrong?
+Bill Condon directs Emma Watson, Dan Stevens, and Luke Evans in Disney's 2017 live-action adaptation of a classic.
+Here's my review of "Beauty and the Beast."

 Jordan Vogt-Roberts directs Tom Hiddleston, Samuel L. Jackson and Brie Larson in this latest monster movie.
 Will it be a smashing success?
 Or will the box office kill the beast?